colin-mccarthy/tanzu_build/exercises/01_docker_push.md

+The Kind cluster should have Harbor already installed.
 This exercise will verify your local Harbor is working and get you familiar with it.

-The Kind cluster should have Harbor already installed.

-You can access Harbor via a web browser locally at:

-URL: `https://core.harbor.domain` (This should have been set in your `/etc/hosts` file before running the srcipt)
+You can access Harbor via a web browser locally at: `https://core.harbor.domain` (This should have been set in your `/etc/hosts` file before running the srcipt)

 The default credentials are: